top of page

 Why this matters

-* Research highlights persistent gaps in menstrual education and support for people with learning
+Research highlights the impact of stigma and the persistent gaps in menstrual education and support for people with learning disabilities (McCarthy, 2021);(WHO / UNICEF, 2024);(Frontiers in Global Women’s Health, 2022)

 This inquiry also supports children’s rights under the UN Convention on the Rights of the Child (Articles 2, 3, 12, 23 and 24) and aligns with the Welsh Government’s Period Proud Wales Plan (2023).